fbpx Skip to main content

 Granite Breakdown - Save on Fuel

-The cost of fuel has risen significantly recently and has become a major expense to many drivers.
 Here are some tips on how to reduce your fuel consumption and make fewer trips to the petrol station!

 Engine oil

-Make sure you use the correct specification of engine oil
+Make sure you use the correct specification of engine oil.

 Tyre pressures

 Check tyre pressures regularly and before long journeys.
 Under-inflated tyres create more rolling resistance and so use more fuel.
-Getting tyre pressures right is important for safety too.
+Under-inflated tyres can increase fuel consumption by up to 3%, so check their pressure regularly.

 Lose weight

 Extra weight means extra fuel so if there’s stuff in the boot you don’t need on the journey take it out.
+Every 45kg removed from the car can save 1% on fuel.

 Streamline